magenta-aps/osdatascanner/docs/architecture/rabbitmq.md

 ## Use of AMQP exchanges in RabbitMQ

-To provide a scalable concurrent engine that can serve multiple users (organisations) on same instance, a special routing strategy is required, which involves the use of AMQP headers-exchanges.
+To provide a scalable concurrent engine that can serve multiple users (organisations) on the same instance, a special routing strategy is required, which involves the use of AMQP headers-exchanges.

 Recall the _worker_ stage from the engine pipeline, each _worker_ instance should serve a specific user